Junior Conference Follow Up #1 (JAN 2020)

 - Talk to a few senior students who are pursuing similar interests and ask for their college lists as a starting point for yours.

-- Talk with your parents about the financial support they are planning to provide you, so that your search is realistic based on their input.
+- Talk with your FAMILIES about the financial support they are planning to provide you, so that your search is realistic based on their input.
 Start considering Scholarships now – list in Naviance (under colleges tab at the bottom).
 To review student loan information, use the student loan calculators provided by colleges and review price, debt and graduation statistics.

 - Interview one or two adults whom you admire or respect.
 Find out about their careers, their education and/or training, their joys and challenges.
 Adults love telling others about themselves and their experiences so take advantage of this opportunity.